 BOSTON (BP) — As the final Send Network Gathering of 2024 concluded in Boston, nearly 1,000 attendees left with a sense of urgency to focus on multiplication — making disciples who make disciples and planting churches that plant churches.

-“The early church understood when God births a church, he has the nations on his heart,” Send Network President Vance Pitman said during the opening session of the Sept.
+“The early church understood when God births a church, He has the nations on His heart,” Send Network President Vance Pitman said during the opening session of the Sept.
 16-17 event.
 “They weren’t focused on just growing a church.
-They embraced the plan of multiplying disciples and churches that the nations would know him.”
+They embraced the plan of multiplying disciples and churches that the nations would know Him.”

 Embracing that same plan is “why at Send Network,” Pitman said, “we’re never going to set goals just around the number of churches being planted because churches being planted is not the end game.
 The end game is the kingdom being expanded in cities and nations all over the world.”